The surface of the liquid

 The inner diameter of the capillary is about d = 0.9 mm.

-• b.)
-How will the height change if we use a capillary with double the radius
+- b.)
+How does the rise height of benzene change if we use a capillary with double the radius

 Solution: